toufik0009/Rick-and-Morty-App/README.md

 ## About Is App
 ![Rick-and-Morty-8-11-2024 (1)](https://github.com/user-attachments/assets/ada2d017-0be2-446c-9d6c-6394741f2be3)
 I create this Rick and Morty Character Explorer App using React Native and TailwindCSS.
 It is a very popular Cartoon Show.
-In this app users can know.
-Here the user can khow abour
+In this app users can know about
 Rick and Marty and add their favourite characters on wishlist.

 # Technology